brunogarcia/trivia-api/backend/README.md

   - `answer` (string) - The answer
   - `difficulty` (string) - The question difficulty
   - `category` (string) - The question category
-- Returns: An object with with theses keys `success` that contains a `boolean` and `created` that contains the ID of the question deleted.
+- Returns: An object with theses keys:
+  - `success` that contains a `boolean`.
+  - `created` that contains the ID of the question created.

 ```json
 {